DG1984-UTEC/ReactEquipo3/README.md

 ## Installing and running the project
 Clone the repository in the directory of your preference using git clone https://github.com/DG1984-UTEC/ReactEquipo3.git

-    Type cd post-it to change your current directory to the repository folder.
+    -Type cd post-it to change your current directory to the repository folder.
-    Open this repository with Visual Studio Code.
+    -Open this repository with Visual Studio Code.
-    Type npm install to install all of the project dependencies.
+    -Type npm install to install all of the project dependencies.
-    Start the project locally running: npm start
+    -Start the project locally running: npm start

 ## Available Scripts